ayoayco/blog/_posts/2023-03-21-web-workers-in-angular.md

 Congratulations!
 You just built an Angular app that sorts a list of `heroes` by name or ID... using a Web Worker! 🎉

-All the code for the demo application we built in this blog can be found on [this Git repository](https://github.com/ayoayco/ng-web-worker-demo).
+> All the code for this demo application can be found in [my GitHub repository](https://github.com/ayoayco/ng-web-worker-demo).

 ## Gochas in Using Web Workers in Angular